Independence, Texas

 Independence is an unincorporated community in Washington County, Texas, United States.
 According to the Handbook of Texas, the community had a population of 140 in 2000.
 It is located about an hour northwest of the Greater Houston metropolitan area.

 History

 Its population was reported as 140 in 2010.

 Milam Lodge No. 11, of the Grand Lodge of Texas, was located in the community.
 Seward Plantation is listed on the National Register of Historic Places.

 A tornado hit Independence in December 1983.
 On May 26, 2016, an EF0 tornado struck Independence, in which numerous trees were downed in a convergent pattern.

 Geography

 Independence is located at the intersection of Farm to Market Roads 390 and 50, 12 mi northeast of Brenham and 82 mi west of Houston in northeastern Washington County.

 Education

-Today, the community is served by the Brenham Independent School District.
+Today, the community is served by the Brenham Independent School District, located in Brenham, Texas.
+The 2 towns are 12 miles away from each other, making transit to the school very easy.